Teklatech’s CEO talks about the challenges of scaling, power integrity, and how to minimize IR drop and timing issues.

 Bjerregaard: That’s true, but there’s a reason the design methodologies are the way they are.
 It was instrumental in even getting to the point where we could create chips with 2 billion to 4 billion transistors without that simplification.
 However, it’s maybe time to make a change.

 SE: The flipside of that is a lot of the processes that we’re dealing with at advanced nodes are not fully baked.
 We’re dealing with version .9 at best.
 A lot of times even version 1.0 is not the real version 1, and sometimes IP development starts at version version .01.
 As we start developing design at very immature process technologies, people are saying they have to build margin into it just to make sure there’s resiliency and reliability in parts and yield is going to be dependent on that.
 How do we solve that?

 Bjerregaard: Poor libraries are a huge problem because it means you have to design margin into your design.
 But the problem is also that if you start with the poor library and you don’t trust it, then you work this margin into the design and you can’t get rid of it later when you have more mature libraries.
-For instance, you’ve determined the footprint of your chip, your flow plan based on an early version of libraries, even if you get better libraries later you’ve already made your decision on what the footprint is going to be.
+For instance, you’ve determined the footprint of your chip, your floor plan based on an early version of libraries, even if you get better libraries later you’ve already made your decision on what the footprint is going to be.
 We need suites of tools that are more flexible to make more changes by automatically adapting to the changing environment, both from a chip and technology modeling perspective, but also in terms of supporting more heterogeneous design flow where can more fluidly solidify your chip and harden your blocks.